lsst-uk/lasair4/docs/source/more_info/faqs.md

 ## Why should I register on the Lasair website?

-Registration is easy, and just requires a valid email (signup [here]({%lasairurl%}/signup)).
+Registration is easy, and just requires a valid email (register [here]({%lasairurl%}/register)).
 You can then build and save queries, watchlists, and watchmaps (sky areas), convert those to real-time slert treams, and use the Lasair API.

 ## Besides Lasair, what other websites carry astronommical transients?